 The region has two amazing nature centers run by El Paso County Parks.
 Visit the Bear Creek or Fountain Creek Nature Center in the afternoon.
 Each has interactive exhibits as well as a variety of events and programs for kids and adults.
 There are miles of creek-side trails to enjoy on your own or with a guide.

 Come experience the timber wolf beauties of the Manitou Cliff Dwellings.
-These one-of-a-kind summer (and select fall and winter events) allow guests to get up close and learn about these magnifacent creatures.
-You can help support for the care of these beautiful animals with a donation for capturing their pictures.
+This one-of-a-kind summer (and select fall and winter) events allow guests to get up close and learn about these magnificent creatures.
+You can help support the care of these beautiful animals with a donation for capturing their pictures.

 If your four-footed best friend has joined you, be sure to stop by Bear Creek Dog Park, rated as a top-10 dog park in the U.S. This park is both dog and human friendly.
 The entire park is off-leash if your dog is well behaved and under voice control.
 Everyone is kept safe by the perimeter fence that encloses 25 acres as well as a separate fenced-in area for dogs under 25 pounds.
 Your buddy will enjoy splashing in Bear Creek and there is ample shade to keep all of you cool and comfortable.
 Speaking of comfort, there are indoor restrooms for the humans in the group with hot & cold running water.
 The new fenced-in agility park is a fun way to exercise and mentally stimulate your pet.